LUMC/EfDS/10_sql/group_assignment.md

 The group assignment has been designed for groups of 6 students.
 Groups with 5 or 4 students are also possible.
 Please use Brightspace to form your groups.

+In addition to this document, in Brightspace you will find a separate zip file with the dataset.

 ## Learning goals

 In this group assignment you will apply the skills which you have learned to a raw real-world dataset.